 In 2022, 192 employees at the rank of detention officer were involved in NCUOF incidents, which represented two percent of the 8,433 total employees.
 This accounted for no change when compared to two percent in 2021.
 When compared to the aggregate percentage of involved personnel at the rank of detention officer from 2018 through 2021 of three percent, 2022 experienced a one-percentage point decrease.
-Historically, In 2022, 649 Black officers were involved in NCUOF incidents, which represented eight percent of the 8,433 total employees.
-This represented a one-percentage point increase when compared to seven percent of involved Black officers in 2021.
-The percentage of Black officers involved in NCUOF incidents in 2022 was one percentage-point below the Department's overall Black officer total.
-When compared to the aggregate percentage of involved Black personnel from 2018 through 2021 of seven percent, 2022 experienced a one-percentage point increase.
-Historically, from 2018 through 2022, Black officers accounted for 3,209 of the 43,745 total employees involved in NCUOF incidents, or seven percent.
+Historically, from 2018 through 2022, detention officers accounted for 1,118 of the 43,745 total personnel involved in NCUOF incidents, representing three percent.